 There are three types of MSDs.

 - Types I and II MSDs are usually found on large vessels.
 Waste is treated with special chemicals to kill bacteria before the waste is discharged.
 Types I and II MSDs with Y valves that would direct the waste overboard must be secured so that the valve cannot be opened.
-This can be done by placing a lock or non-reusable seal on the Y valve or by taking the handle off the Y valve.

 - Type III MSDs provide no treatment and are either holding tanks or portable toilets.
 Collected waste should be taken ashore and disposed of in a pump-out station or onshore toilet.